Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 Students should be able to demonstrate their readiness to challenge a course based on factors such as a recommendation from a previous teacher, or from evidence that relevant learning has been acquired outside the regular classroom setting.
 The demonstration should not be an onerous process.
 School staff, in consultation with students and parents, should make the decision about readiness.

+The challenge process must assess students on all course learning standards of Grades 11 and 12 courses, and on the Big Ideas, Curricular Competencies, and content of Grade 10 courses.
 Examples of assessment strategies that could be used in a challenge process include such things as hands-on demonstrations, oral performances, interviews, written examinations, or presentations of a collection of work.
+Challenge processes should be substantive, but not onerous

 If the enrolling board of education arranges with another board to conduct a challenge assessment for a Ministry-developed course not offered in the enrolling school district, then the enrolling board must pay any fee charged by the non-enrolling board to cover the costs of the challenge process.